Blanche Fury: Real-life inspiration

-In 1848, Isaac Jermy, and his son, Isaac Jermy Jermy, were shot and killed on the porch and in the hallway, respectively, of their mansion, Stanfield Hall, Norwich, by James Blomfield Rush, a tenant farmer of theirs.
-Rush had been their tenant for nearly a decade, and he had mortgaged and remortgaged his farm to raise money for improvements (so he said), but without improving the farm's output.
-The deadline to pay off the mortgages was approaching; otherwise foreclosure and eviction would follow (adversely affecting both his children and his pregnant mistress, their governess Emily Sandford).
+In 1848, Isaac Jermy and his son, Isaac Jermy Jr were shot and killed on the porch and in the hallway, respectively, of their mansion, Stanfield Hall, Norwich, by James Blomfield Rush, a tenant farmer of theirs.
+Rush had been their tenant for nearly a decade, making statements that he had mortgaged and remortgaged his farm to raise money for improvements, yet had not improved the farm's output.
+The deadline to pay off the mortgages was approaching; otherwise foreclosure and eviction would follow, adversely affecting both his children and his pregnant mistress, Emily Sandford.

-The Jermys had problems with the title to their estate, with relatives who claimed it was theirs.
+The title to the Jermy estate came into question when relatives made claims to it.
 However, Isaac Jermy was the Recorder of Norwich, a prominent local man with legal connections, and it was therefore unlikely that he would lose the property.
-Rush's plan was to kill both Jermys, their servant, and the younger Jermy's pregnant wife while disguised, and blame the massacre on the rival claimants to the estate.
+Rush's plan was to kill both Jermys and the younger Jermy's pregnant wife while disguised, and blame the massacre on the rival claimants to the estate.

-Rush planned that Emily Sandford would provide an alibi, by stating that he was at the farm during the hour or so that the crime was committed.
-Rush wore a false wig and whiskers, but failed to hide his body sufficiently so that the wounded Mrs Jermy and the servant Elizabeth Chestney survived to identify him.
-Emily Sandford refused to support his alibi.
-Tried in 1849, Rush defended himself (badly) and was convicted.
-He was subsequently hanged.
+Rush planned that Emily Sandford would provide an alibi by stating that he was at the farm during the hour or so that the crime was committed.
+Rush wore a false wig and whiskers, but failed to disguise his body sufficiently; the butler, the wounded Mrs Jermy and the housemaid Elizabeth Chestney survived to identify him.
+Furthermore, Emily Sandford refused to support his alibi.
+Tried in 1849, Rush defended himself but was convicted and subsequently hanged.